Frequently Asked Questions

 A) Youth Passageways primarily does a few key things.
 First, we are gathering information, resources, and best practices from throughout the diverse body of practitioners and communities doing youth and youth initiation work across the world.
-We seek to encourage shared communication and dialog among this body towards more informed research and proliferation of these ideas.
+We share communication and dialog among this body towards more informed research and proliferation of these ideas.

-Second, we annually gather a group of our partners and practitioners to meet and engage current issues and ideas in the field and to address the Youth Passageways mission.
+Second, we bi-annually gather a group of our partners and practitioners to meet and engage current issues and ideas in the field and to address the Youth Passageways mission.

-And finally, we are building a public database of these practitioners and communities, both to aid in communication and collaboration within the field but also and just as importantly to streamline public access to this work, so that anyone, anywhere can use Youth Passageways as a tool to find, engage, support, or begin this work where they are.
+And finally, we are building a public database of these practitioners and communities, both to aid in communication and collaboration within the field and to also streamline public access to this work, so that anyone, anywhere can use Youth Passageways as a tool to find, engage, support, or begin this work where they are.
 Visit our database.

 Q) Is Youth Passageways affiliated with a particular culture, religion, or political belief system?